SahilSuman1011/Car-Listing-Service/README.md

 ### Scraper Issues

-**Problem**: Scraper returns no data
+**Problem**: Scraper returns no data or fewer listings
-- **Solution**: Facebook's DOM structure may have changed.
-Update selectors in `facebook-scraper.js`
+- **Solution**: Facebook's DOM structure occasionally changes.
+The scraper is designed to be resilient.
-- Check if you're being blocked by anti-bot measures
-- Try running with `SCRAPE_HEADLESS=false` to see what's happening
+- Try running again - results vary based on available listings
+- Check logs for specific errors
+- Verify you have a stable internet connection

+**Problem**: "Navigation timeout" error
+- **Solution**: The scraper has built-in retry logic (3 attempts)
+- Increase timeout in `.env`: `SCRAPE_TIMEOUT=60000`
+- Check your internet connection
+- Facebook might be rate-limiting - wait a few minutes and retry

 **Problem**: Puppeteer fails to launch
 - **Solution**: Install required dependencies: